 - Get your student ID card at the Campbell Solution Center

 - Schedule a time to take your math and English placement assessment tests by contacting Stephanie Alderfer at 267-448-1347 or firstname.lastname@example.org.
 You can also schedule them online.

 - Contact Student Accessibility Services if you think you will need learning accommodations once you arrive on campus

 - International student?
 Be sure you’ve submitted all the required documents.

 - Check out our Tips on Getting Ready For Freshman Year

 After you enroll in at least one class, you will be assigned a GMercyU email address.
 All important GMercyU messages will be sent to you through your GMercyU email address, so it's important that you get set up well before your first class.

 Want to know how you'll be matched with your roommate?
 How about whether or not you can have a car on campus?
 Check out the answers to some of our most frequently asked questions about campus life.

 Follow GMercyU on Twitter, Facebook and Instagram.
+Also, don't forget to sign up for GMercyUConnect where you can connect with fellow future Griffins as well as learn more about what it's like to study and live at GMercyU.
 It’s the closest thing to being here without actually being here.
 You can also immerse yourself in our student stories and learn more about the community to which you will soon belong.